sentinel1909/jeff-mitchell-dev-v2/content/blog/2022/2022_04_05_baby_steps_with_rust.md

 You should see the message “Hello, (your name)” outputted to the terminal.
 Congratulations!
 No matter how simple, you’ve just programmed in Rust.

 That’s it for this very bare bones introduction.
-The language has a lot of power and there are many concepts to learn and master.
+The language has many, many concepts to learn and master.
 More to come in the future!

-### Resources:
+### Resources

 [The Rust Programming Language](https://doc.rust-lang.org/book/)